-Complexity economists view the economy as a large complex system which consists of, belongs to, and overlap with interrelated complex systems.
+Complexity economists view the economy as a complex system which consists of, belongs to, and overlaps with other complex systems.

-When studying emergent phenomena, complexity economists such as Arthur (2013) argue that non-equilibrium is the natural state of the economy.
+Complexity economists such as Arthur (2013) argue that non-equilibrium is the natural state of the economy.
 The economy is always in a state of flux, constantly evolving and changing.
-There are two main reasons for this.
+According to Arthur (2013), there are two main reasons for this.
 One is fundamental uncertainty, the other is technological innovation.

 The concept of (fundamental) uncertainty was introduced in economics by Knight (1921) and Keynes (1921, 1936 and 1937).
 They felt a distinction should be made between risk and uncertainty.
 In the case of risk, all possible future events or consequences of an action or decision are known.
-However, the probability that this event will actually materialize is unknown.
-Still, there are many events people simply do not know about in advance.
-In these situations, probability calculus has no sound foundation.
+Therefore, we can calculate the probability that this event will actually materialize.
+However, there are many situations in which we do not know all possible outcomes.
+In these situations of uncertainty, probability calculus has no sound foundation.

-To deal with uncertainty, economic agents try to make sense of problems by surmising, making guesses, using past knowledge and experience (Arthur 2013).
-As a consequence, agents continually update their internal decision-making model, which means they constantly adapt or discard and replace the actions or strategies based on their experience as they explore.
-As a consequence, the economy is permanently in disruptive motion as agents explore, learn, and adapt.
+To deal with uncertainty, economic agents try to make sense of problems by surmising, making guesses, using past knowledge and experience (Arthur 2013), and using simple decision making heuristics (‚rules of thumb‘, Gigerenzer & Gaissmaier 2011).
+As a consequence, agents continually update their internal decision making model, which means they constantly adapt, discard and replace the actions or strategies based on their experience as they explore.
+Such dynamics are also known as ‘evolutionary dynamics’ (Lindgren 1997).
+Using evolutionary game theory, Lindgren (1997) demonstrates that evolutionary models usually do not end up in a stable Nash equilibrium in the presence of noise.
+If these results can be extrapolated to the broader economy, it should be permanently in disruptive motion as agents explore, learn, and adapt.

 Technological innovation is the other important contributor to the economic system’s state of permanent flux.
 The nature of innovation is such that technological development enables further technological development (Arthur 2013).
 It follows that a novel technology is not just a one-time disruption to equilibrium.
 Instead, it is a permanent ongoing generator and demander of further technologies that themselves generate and demand still further technologies (Arthur, 2009).
 Thus, technological innovation also contributes to the state of flux, be it somewhat slower than uncertainty.